 - Considering negligible value claims in respect of overseas shares for CGT purposes.

 - Applications of the Extra Statutory Concession F6 (formerly known as the Solicitor General’s concession) providing for the deferment of payment of Inheritance Tax (IHT) on overseas assets blocked by foreign exchange control restrictions.

 2 - In IHT cases holdings of unlisted foreign shares are referred to SAV electronically.
 On receipt, the valuer will:

 - advise IHT Group on correspondence to be sent, or

 - allocate the case to a valuer to investigate the value.

-3 - References for valuation of other foreign assets in IHT cases are made by written notation, with or without the file according to the circumstances.
+3 - References for valuation of other foreign assets in IHT cases are also sent electronically to SAV.